jasonhemann/20FA-2800/_hw/hw4.md

    Language
    Reference](http://pages.github.ccs.neu.edu/jhemann/20FA-2800/acl2s-reference/)

- - Since this is our first real programming exercise, we have simplified your interaction with ACL2s somewhat.
+ - We have simplified your interaction with ACL2s somewhat.
 Right now, we will not require ACL2s to prove termination and contracts.
 Instead we shall allow ACL2s to proceed even if a proof fails.
 If ACL2s finds a counterexample, however, ACL2s will still report that to you.